 SECURITY-245 is considered medium as it allows unprivileged attackers to brute-force CSRF protection.

-SECURITY-247 is considered high as it allows low-privilege attackers to execute arbitrary code on the Jenkins master.
+SECURITY-247 is considered high as it allows low-privilege attackers to execute arbitrary code on the Jenkins controller.

 All Jenkins main line releases up to and including 1.649